syedjawadhashmi/Blood-Bank/README.md

 #A React Web App using

-React, Es6, Material UI , RxJS, Redux, and Firebase and Webpack
+React, Es6, Material UI , RxJS, Redux-Observable, and Firebase and Webpack

 live Demo at